Kid-friendly Idaho: 8 Ideas for the Adventurous Family

 The ultimate family vacation is waiting for you in Idaho

-Try to break a record.
-At 65 miles long and 1,150 feet deep in some places, Lake Pend Oreille makes the list of top 10 biggest lakes in the U.S. This picturesque glacial gem, which is surrounded by mountains and rivals Lake Tahoe in beauty, is also home to the 37-pound state record Kamloops rainbow trout caught in 1947.
-Imagine the size of the other fish in there!
+At 43 miles long and 1,152 feet deep, Lake Pend Oreille makes the list of top five deepest lakes in the U.S. This picturesque glacial gem, which rivals California’s Lake Tahoe in scenic beauty, offers families 111 miles of shoreline to explore, beautiful beaches, abundant hiking trails and more.
+It’s also home to the 37-pound record-setting Kamloops rainbow trout caught in 1947.
+Rent a boat or hire a fishing charter and try your luck at catching trophy mackinaw or rainbow trout.
 Maybe you can break the record?